nordic-institute/harmony-common/doc/harmony-ap_installation_guide.md

 ```bash
 sudo apt upgrade
 ```
+If the installer asks for database configuration, accept the existing configuration read from `/etc/harmony-ap/domibus.properties`.
+Leaving the database password blank uses the password from configuration.

 If starting the service at system startup hasn't been enabled, the `harmony-ap` service must be started manually after the upgrade: